 While the Ananias Foundation is still a relatively new organization, we’ve worked hard for several months to put key pieces in place.
 We had a very long “To Do” list from the beginning, and we’ve systematically checked off many of those initial items as the year progressed.
 One of those, designing a logo, was not a high priority.
-After all, we’re passionate about providing guidance, assembling resources, and giving encouragement to men who have been violent with their partners but who want to change.
+After all, we’re passionate about providing guidance, assembling resources, and giving encouragement to individuals who have been violent with their partners but who want to change.
 Logo design, on the other hand, is not something that will transform anyone’s life.

 That said, we know people automatically associate a logo with an organization’s products, qualities, and values.
 Our “product” is free for anyone seeking it, so it’s not a matter of selling anything.
 We do, however, want those who interact with the Ananias Foundation to instantly associate us with helping those causing harm in an intimate relationship to stop.
 It makes sense that our website, business cards, emails—everything that comes from the Ananias Foundation—have a common identifier.
 We needed a logo.